Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

-In the model results, we separate the stationary (sometimes referred to as phase-locked or coherent) diurnal tidal motions from other diurnal motions using a tidal harmonic analysis, here of the two largest constituents (K$_{1}$ and O$_1$).
+In the model results, we can separate the stationary (sometimes referred to as phase-locked or coherent) diurnal tidal motions from other diurnal motions using a tidal harmonic analysis, here of the two largest constituents (K$_{1}$ and O$_1$).
 Diurnal KE maps obtained from harmonic analysis, shown in Figure~\ref{fig:diurnal_harmonicanalysis_maps} (panels a to d), display enhanced regions near 30$^{\circ}$, but these do not dominate the maps as dramatically as in Figure~\ref{fig:diurnal_maps} because the wind-driven KE, which is not stationary, is not captured in the harmonic analysis.
-Substantial KE regions are also noticeable equatorward of 30$^{\circ}$, especially in the well-known diurnal tide hotspot in the western Pacific or along beams of baroclinic motions emanating from topographic features \cite{Wang2021}.
-Except in specific locations such as the Sea of Okhotsk, Aleutian Island chain, the Campbell Plateau, and Kerguelen Plateau, diurnal KE computed from tidal harmonic analysis drops off steeply poleward of 30$^{\circ}$, the cutoff values separating freely propagating from evanescent diurnal motions.
+Substantial diurnal tidal KE regions are also noticeable equatorward of 30$^{\circ}$, especially in the well-known diurnal tide hotspot in the western Pacific or along beams of baroclinic motions emanating from topographic features \cite{Wang2021}; this location is also prominent in drifter data, e.g, Figures \ref{fig:diurnal_maps}a and d.
+Except in specific locations such as the Sea of Okhotsk, Aleutian Island chain, the Campbell Plateau, and Kerguelen Plateau, diurnal KE computed from tidal harmonic analysis drops off steeply poleward of 30$^{\circ}$, the cutoff latitude separating freely propagating from evanescent diurnal tidal motions.
 For both models, some diurnal KE is captured poleward of $30^\circ$ by the harmonic analysis around some prominent topographic features in the Southern Ocean (for instance around the Kerguelen Plateau and the Campbell Plateau) or within the Alaskan Archipelago in the North Pacific.
-These features should correspond to strong barotropic tidal currents there, and some evanescent diurnal baroclinic tidal energy, unable to propagate far from their generation regions.
-The features seen in the total diurnal KE model maps within the Agulhas Return Current and the Antarctic Circumpolar Current are absent in these harmonic analysis maps, suggesting that these are wind-driven in nature.
+These features correspond to strong barotropic tidal currents, and some evanescent diurnal baroclinic tidal energy, unable to propagate far from their generation regions.
+The features seen in the total diurnal KE maps (e.g., Figures \ref{fig:diurnal_maps}e-f) within the Agulhas Return Current and the Antarctic Circumpolar Current are absent in these harmonic analysis maps, suggesting that these are wind-driven in nature.